hartrusion/RbmkSimulator/README.md

   non programmer end users in the last years.
 </details>

 To run the Simulator, simply run the. jar with the Java Runtime.
 You could open a terminal and run

-    java -jar RbmkSimulator.jar
+    java -jar RbmkSimulator-SNAPSHOT.jar

 Running in Terminal allows you to see additional log output (which is not needed for operating the plant).

 You can find a short [Operating Manual](docs/OPERATING_MANUAL.md) here.